gdgriga/devfestbaltics/content/speakers/paul-hudson.md

 # All information about speaker
 name = "Paul Hudson"
-shortDescription = "Author of Hacking with Swift, Pro Swift, Swift Design Patterns" pictureURL = "/images/speakers/paul-hudson.jpg" country = "" # !!!
+shortDescription = "Author of Hacking with Swift, Pro Swift, Swift Design Patterns." pictureURL = "/images/speakers/paul-hudson.jpg" country = "" # !!!
 ISO Alpha-2 code (Example: UK)
 company = "" # !!!
 Check that this company is in data/companies.json